feathersjs-ecosystem/feathers-vuex/docs/feathers-vuex-form-wrapper.md

 </script>
 ```

+### TodoEditor

-Here is a minimal example showing a 'TodoEditor' component.
-A few things to notice about this component:
+Next let's look at a minimal example of a 'TodoEditor' component which is a child of the `FeathersVuexFormWrapper` in the above example.
+A few things to notice about the below `TodoEditor` component:

 1. It's minimal on purpose to show you the important parts of working with the `FeathersVuexFormWrapper`.
 1. It emits the `save`, `reset`, and `remove` events, which are connected to the `FeathersVuexFormWrapper` in the above code snippet.